george-hawkins/arf-drone/transmitter-getting-started.md

 The transmitter
 ===============

-It came as a bit of a surprise to me, initially at any rate, that the transmitter rather than the flight controller was the hardest thing to understand.
-This page is the longest of the steps covering the quadcopter build - don't let it intimidate you!
+It came as a bit of a surprise to me, initially at any rate, that the transmitter involves at least as much configuration as the flight controller.
+I couldn't believe that it's really just a box of switches with a radio that you essentially have to program in order to use it for a specific purpose.
+This page is one of the longest build steps but don't let it intimidate you!

 If you're new to the whole field, as I am, then the small folded black and white manual that comes with the Taranis Q X7 is impressively unhelpful (and it's not one of those cases where the manufacturer makes the real manual available online).
-Actually the information about the antenna (the side rather than the tip of the antenna should be pointing at the drone in flight) is useful, as is the model setup information (but only once you have enough background information to understand it).
+Actually the information about the antenna is useful (the side rather than the tip of the antenna should be pointing at the drone in flight), as is the model setup information (but only once you have enough background information to understand it).

 The manual doesn't even tell you how to turn on the transmitter, the power button is actually missing completely from the incluced diagrams.
 I assumed it must be one of the many mechnical switches but it's actually the lower half of what I took to be just the power indicator in the very middle of the front panel.

 So we've got the on/off button, the other immediately important things are either side of the LCD.
-To the left we've got PAGE and EXIT and the circular button between them is called MENU.
-And to the right we've got a dial - it's the ENTER button if you press it but you can also turn it.
+To the left we've got _PAGE_ and _EXIT_ and the circular button between them is called _MENU_.
+And to the right we've got a dial - you can turn it but it's aso the _ENTER_ button if you press it.

 _Q X7 LCD, buttons and dial_
 <img width="512" src="images/assembly/transmitter/taranis-q-x7-lcd-and-input.png">

-What about all the other switches etc. do?
+What about all the other switches etc?
 At each of the upper corners we've got a set of three switches, then between them we've got two knobs (called pots), then two joysticks (always just called sticks) and finally, above the LCD and between the sticks, a set of four 2-way momentary switches (that together are referred to as digital trim).
 What do these all do?
 The odd answer is that they don't have any inherent meaning - but we'll get to that soon.

-The only important thing for the moment is that the switches have names (SA, SB, SC, SD, SF and SH) as do the pots (S1 and S2) and that (initially at least) up/down on the left stick is the throttle (pull it all the way down and the throttle is at zero).
-The stick directions also have names - J1 to J4.
+The only important thing for the moment is that the switches have names (_SA_, _SB_, _SC_, _SD_, _SF_ and _SH_) as do the pots (_S1_ and _S2_) and that (initially at least) up/down on the left stick is the throttle (pull it all the way down and the throttle is at zero).
+The stick directions also have names - _J1_ to _J4_.

 _Q X7 switches, pots and sticks_
 <img width="512" src="images/assembly/transmitter/taranis-q-x7-switches.png">

+Notes:

-Note: that the upper left and right switches aren't quite identical - one is [momentary](https://learn.sparkfun.com/tutorials/switch-basics#momentary-switches) and one isn't.
-Similarly the pots are slightly different - one has a noticeable click at its midpoint.
+* The upper left and right switches aren't quite identical - _SH_ is [momentary](https://learn.sparkfun.com/tutorials/switch-basics#momentary-switches) while _SF_ is not.
+Similarly the pots are slightly different - _S2_ has a noticeable click at its midpoint.
+* Nearly all the switches etc. are on the front of the transmitter however _SF_ and _SH_ are on what people refer to as the left and right shoulders of the transmitter.

 Batteries
 ---------

 Before we use the transmitter we have to add batteries.
 Under the battery cover is a standard battery holder that takes 6 AA batteries.
-When my transmitter arrived the battery cover wouldn't close and it turned out the battery holder wasn't sitting quite right in the case.
+When my transmitter arrived the battery cover didn't close and it turned out the battery holder wasn't sitting quite right in the case.
 You can actually pull out the battery holder and instead of using AA batteries you can wire up something like a large LiPo.
-So just make sure the battery holder is sitting snugly in the case and everything shold be fine.
+So just make sure the battery holder is sitting snugly in the case.

 I used rechargeable NiMH batteries - I used this [Varta charger](https://www.amazon.co.uk/Varta-57677-PLUG-Charger-Battery/dp/B00HV5XOEG/ref=pd_sim_23_2), that includes four batteries, and two additional [packs of four batteries](https://www.amazon.co.uk/Varta-Rechargeable-Batteries-2100mAh-Ni-MH-x/dp/B000EGWOCM/) (this means I can have six batteries in the transmitter and a further six charged and ready to swap in if it runs out of power).
-The Varta charger has a Europlug - Amazon have an own branded [charger](https://www.amazon.co.uk/AmazonBasics-Ni-MH-Battery-Charger-Port/dp/B00TS18AEA/), that presumably comes with a plug to match the market it's sold in, and their own brand [batteries](https://www.amazon.co.uk/AmazonBasics-Capacity-Pre-Charged-Rechargeable-Batteries/dp/B00HZV9WTM/).
-Non-rechargeable batteries, depending on how much you intend to use your drone, may also be fine - the transmitter batteries will last for many hours and, given that the LiPo on the drone will only last for about 20 minutes of flight time, this means a single set of batteries in the transmitter will last for many flights.
+The Varta charger has a Europlug - Amazon have an own branded [charger](https://www.amazon.co.uk/AmazonBasics-Ni-MH-Battery-Charger-Port/dp/B00TS18AEA/), that presumably comes with a plug to match the market it's sold in, along with their own brand [batteries](https://www.amazon.co.uk/AmazonBasics-Capacity-Pre-Charged-Rechargeable-Batteries/dp/B00HZV9WTM/).
+The transmitter batteries will last for many hours and, given that the LiPo on the drone will only last for about 20 minutes of flight time, this means a single set of batteries in the transmitter will last for many flights.

 See Oscar Liang's in-depth [review of the Q X7](https://oscarliang.com/taranis-q-x7-tx/) that provides a nice walkthru of the transmitter and covers things like replacing the battery pack with a LiPo.

-With time I grew to really like the Q X7 but the one terrible feature is the design of the battery compartment - I presume the manufacturer with give it a makeover eventually.
+With time I grew to really like the Q X7 but the one terrible feature is the design of the battery compartment - I presume FrSKY with give it a makeover eventually.

-The following is a simple tip but I would describe it as essential.
+The following is a simple tip but essential in my opinion.
 Inserting AA batteries into the battery holder is harder than it should be, getting them out is even worse.
 The first time I did this I slightly dented the casings of some of the batteries as I ended up levering them out with a wooden lollipop stick.
 So to make things much easier cut off a length of ribbon and run it below the batteries as you insert them - then use it to help pull out the batteries later when needed.

 _Batteries with ribbon underneath._
 <img width="512" src="images/assembly/transmitter/battery-ribbon.jpg">

 Several times I found the transmitter would not start up after replacing the batteries.
-There never seemed to be any issue with how the batteries were sitting in the battery compartment - but still removing them all and reinsterting them always resolved the problem.
+There never seemed to be any issue with how the batteries were sitting in the battery compartment - still removing them all and reinsterting them always resolved the problem.

 Finally the battery cover itself is very loose - eventually I ended up keeping it in place with masking tape.